 Channel Bonding vs. Load Balancing

 - Channel Bonding: Combines multiple connections into a single, faster link.
-Ideal for enterprises needing high bandwidth and low latency.
-However, it may require specialized hardware.
+Ideal for scenarios requiring high bandwidth and low latency, such as video conferencing.
+However, it may require specialized hardware and software.

 Technical Considerations